Gone Too Far! (film): Plot

 As Yemi contemplates stealing it, Iku ushers him out of the shop.

 Razor and Ghost then spot them.
 After a short chase, a scrap ensues, until Iku fly-kicks both Razor and Ghost in the face, and the brothers run off.

 For the first time, Yemi is impressed by his brother, and resolves to "deal with Razor and his batch".

 But Iku regrets the fly kick, describes Armani as a "foolish girl", and reveals that earlier he asked Razor for directions when lost.

-Yemi is once again annoyed by his brother and they scrap.
+Yemi is once again annoyed by his brother and they argue.

 Meanwhile, Paris criticizes Armani for trying to use Yemi to make Razor jealous, and reveals that she herself fancies him.
 The pair fall out.

 Razor phones an older friend, Blazer, who is at the radio station, to ask for help dealing with Yemi.

 Rez (the rapper Hi Res) and the DJ say that Blazer should tell Razor that he's African.

 After yet another altercation between the brothers, this time during which Iku says he's proud to be Nigerian, and following which Yemi walks off, Razor and Ghost spot Iku alone, and beat him up.

 Yemi comes across Armani, who reveals she wasn't really interested in him.
 An argument about cultural heritage ensues, during which Armani, who has a Jamaican father and white mother, says she blames Africans for allowing the slave trade.

 Yemi starts looking for his brother, and literally bumps into Paris, who offers to help.
 It gets dark.
 Paris spots Iku sitting against a wall, recovering.
 Iku refuses help from his brother, and says he's ashamed to call him that.
-Yemi concedes it's his fault Iku was attacked, and promises to "make it right".
+Yemi concedes that it was his fault Iku was attacked, and promises to "make it right".
 Yemi finds Razor, Armani and Ghost.
 Yemi says he wants to talk to Razor, but Razor immediately starts scrapping with him.
 Iku arrives with Paris, and he and Ghost join in the affray.
 Paris questions whether they know what they're fighting about, to which Ghost admits he doesn't.

 The guys from the radio station arrive.
 Rez asks: "Which one of you's on this African-West-Indian war thing?"
 Blazer asks: "You didn't know I was African?"
 Rez continues: "This black on black thing has to stop."
 Razor says he's going to leave the area and go to Jamaica, walking off.
 Iku says something in Yoruba, which Rez understands, and the pair bond, with Rez being impressed by Iku's socks and sandals.
 Rez invites the brothers back to his studio, but Mum turns up, irate, saying they are not going anywhere.

 The next day, the brothers are doing exercises in the front garden, as punishment.
 Yemi asks if Iku has forgiven him.
-Iku smiles and says: "Of course."
+Iku smiles and says, "Of course."
 Yemi smiles and says: "It's been cool, you being here."